thkukuk/sysextmgr/README.md

   * Create symlink to `/etc/extionsions` inside the new snapshot
 * Cleanup: check all snapshots for list of used images and remove the no longer needed ones.

-For all downloads `systemd-pull` will be used, which is also able to verify the images.
+For all downloads `systemd-pull` will be used, which is also able to verify the downloaded files.